athuljain2311/FSDS_Assignments/README.md

-This repository contains all the assignemts for the FSDS 2023 Batch of iNeuron
+This repository contains all the assignments for the FSDS 2023 Batch of iNeuron